-- Forwarded emails usually fail the sender policy framework test as they do not contain the original senders' information and appear to be a spam message.
+Forwarded emails usually fail the sender policy framework test as they do not contain the original senders' information and appear to be spam messages.

-- Many domain administrators might not be able to update their SPF record regularly.
+Many domain administrators might not be able to update their SPF records regularly.

-- The domain using a third-party email provider must update the SPF record even when the service provider changes its servers, which is extra work.
+Using a third-party email provider, the domain must update the SPF record even when the service provider changes its servers, which is extra work.

 If you want to reap the benefits of sending out interactive AMP emails, you will have to get whitelisted with Yahoo Mail, Gmail, and Mail.ru which support AMP emails.
-For a successful whitelisting of your sender address, these email clients require SPF before approving your email address.
+For a whitelisting of your sender address, these email clients need SPF before approving your email address.

 SPF protects the envelope sender and stops spammers from abusing mail systems to trick innocent users.
-1 in 6 emails gets sent to the spam or blocked from your subscribers' inbox altogether, leading to only 83% conversion.
-Mailmodo will help you live up to your full potential.
+Unfortunately, 1 in 6 emails gets sent to the spam or blocked from your subscribers' inbox altogether, leading to only 83% conversion.
+Mailmodo will help you with 17%.
 Our email experts will help you get your security certifications done and improve your deliverability to yield the best results.